golemhq/golem/docs/source/golem_public_api/webdriver-class.md

 #### **uncheck_element(element)** <small>[Golem]</small>

 Uncheck a checkbox element.
-If element is already unchecked this is is ignored.
+If element is already unchecked this is ignored.

 Args
 * element: an element tuple, a CSS string or a WebElement object